 - (2) Study and examinations are generally done in English.
-Notwithstanding Sentence 1, study and examination activities are - 1. held in the German language for the module Ecological and Revitalising Urban Restructuring ("Ökologischer und revitalisierender Stadtumbau"), - 2. held in the German language, or in English upon application by the student to the Examination Board, for the modules International Spatial Development and Regional Management ("Internationale Raumentwicklung und Regionalmanagement") and Environmental Development, as well as - 3. held in the German language only upon application by the student to the Examination Board for the modules Environmental Development and Quantitative Methods of Empirical Research. - (3) Where a student can satisfactorily show that they are unable to complete examinations partly or entirely in the intended format due to long-term or permanent physical disability or chronic illness, then the student may apply to the Examination Board for extended time for completing examinations or to take examinations in an equivalent and equally valid format (compensation for disadvantage).
+Notwithstanding Sentence 1, study and examination activities are - in the modules Ecological and Revitalising Urban Restructuring, Global Perspectives in Spatial Development and Applied Landscape Ecology in German or, at the student's request to the Examination Board, in English; and - 2. held in the German language only upon application by the student to the Examination Board for the module Quantitative Methods of Empirical Research.

+- (3) Where a student can satisfactorily show that they are unable to complete examinations partly or entirely in the intended format due to long-term or permanent physical disability or chronic illness, then the student may apply to the Examination Board for extended time for completing examinations or to take examinations in an equivalent and equally valid format (compensation for disadvantage).
 A doctor's report or official doctor's report may be required where there is any doubt.
-The same applies for examined course work.

-(4) Where a student can satisfactorily show that they are unable to complete examinations as required because they are caring for their own children under the age of 14 or are a carer for a close relative, then the student may apply to the Examination Board for permission to take the examination in an equivalent form.
+The same applies for examined course work. - (4) Where a student can satisfactorily show that they are unable to complete examinations as required because they are caring for their own children under the age of 14 or are a carer for a close relative, then the student may apply to the Examination Board for permission to take the examination in an equivalent form.
 Close relatives in this case are children, parents, grandparents, spouses and life partners.
 The Examination Board chairperson will decide with due discretion on an appropriate way for examination requirements to be fulfilled after discussion with the relevant examiner.
 Appropriate disability compensation measures will be decided by the Examination Board chairperson.
 Suitable disability compensation measures may include additional time for examinations, breaks during examinations, use of other media, use of different examination rooms within the university or sitting the examination at a different time.
 The same applies for pre-examinations.